uptoolkit/docs/docs/conventions/database.md

 - id: reference (could be an integer or uid)
 - name: full name of the user
 - password: password of the user
-- last_name : last name of the user
-- first_name : first name of the user
 - email_verified_at
 - language : the current user language in iso format
 - created_at : created at time in YYYY-mm-dd H:i:s format